Introduction

 To keep your store performing at its best all the time, regular monitoring, audits, customization, bug fixes, and optimization are necessary.
 More importantly, engaging a dedicated team for your support and maintenance allows your teams focus on strategic projects, such as marketing, fulfillment, product expansion, etc.

 Magento maintenance services are available on an hourly basis.
-Magento Support services with dedicated resources from an Adobe Silver Solution partner agency typically start $40 per hour.
+Magento Support services with dedicated resources from an Adobe Gold partner agency typically start $40 per hour.

 Magento Pricing – Magento store development cost breakdown